npuy/dotfiles/README.md

 # 🛠️ My Dotfiles

-This repository contains my personal configuration files (**dotfiles**) for Zsh, Git, Ghostty, and other tools I use on a daily basis.
+This repository contains my personal configuration files (**dotfiles**) for Zsh, Git, Ghostty, Tmux, and other tools I use on a daily basis.
 It allows me to quickly set up a consistent development environment on any machine.

 ---